aiman-al-masoud/deixiscript/docs/notes/the-question-of-macros.md

 care about a generalized morphosyntax with predefined logical ASTs (translation to dialects, partial parsing?...).

+# discard parent, keep child in ast ?

 # co-optional sequential members
+### can be made with: expand-children-into-parent-in-ast keyword
+### exclude-from-ast keyword

 noun-phrase ... then (optional owner noun-phrase then "'s") then ... then (optional "of" then owner noun-phrase).

+saxon-genitive = owner noun-phrase then not-ast "'s" noun-phrase = ... then optional expand saxon-genitive ... then optional expand of-genitive.

 # any-order members